ChrikB/UIjson.js/README.md

 //And here the full options of dataholder Object

 var dataHolder = {
-  property:"name" ,        // the property
+  property:"name", // the property
-  path: "",            // Path may be used when you add a nested object which is part of a bigger instance, to separate this dataholder from others if they have same properties. assignTo  :"input_field"   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName   :"Bio"  ,        // Default tab is 'General'.
-Only if tab with label 'Bio' is active you will be able to see the UI element for this property. label     :"Person's Name" // Label text goes to 'control-label' element of bootstrap. options   :[],             // Options required if assignTo is "select_list", "radio" or "checkbox" arrEach   : false,         // If true means that if the value of the object is an array of strings,each element of the array will be a seperate UI element in HTML array_Api : {              // It has meaning only if arrEach = true
+  path: "", // Path may be used when you add a nested object which is part of a bigger instance, to separate this dataholder from others if they have same properties.
+  assignTo: "input_field"   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName:"Bio",        // Default tab is 'General'.
+Only if tab with label 'Bio' is active you will be able to see the UI element for this property. label:"Person's Name" // Label text goes to 'control-label' element of bootstrap. options:[],             // Options required if assignTo is "select_list", "radio" or "checkbox"
+   arrEach: false,         // If true means that if the value of the object is an array of strings,each element of the array will be a seperate UI element in HTML
+   array_Api: {              // It has meaning only if arrEach = true

-                sortable : true ,   // If true You can sort elements.
-This requires jquery-ui. add      : true ,   // If true You can add new elements by clicking a symbol. remove   : true     // If true You can remove an UI element from the array by clicking a symbol.
+     sortable: true,   // If true You can sort elements.
+This requires jquery-ui.
+     add: true,   // If true You can add new elements by clicking a symbol.
+     remove: true     // If true You can remove an UI element from the array by clicking a symbol.
    }
 };